MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/FAQ.md

 ## What is the difference between Windows IoT Enterprise and Windows 10 IoT Core?

 Windows IoT Enterprise is binary-equivalent to standard Windows Enterprise.
 We have incorporated all IoT features into both versions, but the IoT edition includes a few minor configuration differences at activation and has dramatically different pricing and licensing terms.
-Windows 10 IoT Core is the smallest version of the Windows 10 editions that leverages the Windows 10 common core architecture.
+Windows 10 IoT Core is the smallest version of the Windows 10 editions that uses the Windows 10 common core architecture.
 These editions enable building low-cost devices with fewer resources.
-Development for Windows 10 IoT Core leverages the Universal Windows Platform.
+Development for Windows 10 IoT Core uses the Universal Windows Platform.

 See [Windows IoT Overview](../product-family/windows-iot.md) for more information.